Digital Marketing for Singapore SMEs (2026): Channels, Budget and ROI Guide

 - Not tracking properly: If you can't measure it, you can't improve it.
 Set up UTM parameters from day one.

 - Ignoring email: Most SMEs chase new customers while ignoring existing ones.
-Your email list is 10x more valuable.
+Your email list is 10x more valuable than cold traffic.

-- Not leveraging government grants: You're essentially paying full price when PSG/EDG exists.
-Wasteful.
+- Not using government grants: Paying full price when PSG/EDG exists.
+That's just leaving money behind.

-- Obsessing over vanity metrics: 10,000 impressions mean nothing if 0 convert.
-Focus on revenue, not eyeballs.
+- Obsessing over vanity metrics: 10,000 impressions mean nothing if zero convert.
+Focus on revenue.

-Start with SGD 1,500-2,000/month on Google Ads + email marketing.
+Start with SGD 1,500-2,000/month on Google Ads plus email marketing.
 Track ROI obsessively.
-After 3 months, you'll have data to guide expansion into other channels.
+After 3 months, you'll have data to guide expansion.

 Need help with your project?